gentinettagian/circuit-cutting-pvqd/README.md

-# Simulating large quantum systems on small quantum devices using circuit cutting
+# Overhead-constrained circuit knitting for variational quantum dynamics

 This repository contains the code and results necessary to reproduce the results in `G. Gentinetta, F. Metz, G. Carleo.
 Overhead-constrained circuit knitting for variational quantum dynamics.
 2023`